 The results you get are a mixed bag, though: If you search for

 Apple, you’re going to see the company's LinkedIn page and job postings, Apple-related groups, connections who have something Apple-related in their work experience, and maybe a few folks with "Apple" in their name.
 It's a smorgasbord of results.

-The people filter will show you LinkedIn user profiles with names, job descriptions, or other aspects related to your search keyword.
-So I could search
+The People category will automatically sort your search results for LinkedIn user profiles with names, job descriptions, or other aspects related to your search keyword.
+For example, I could search

 marketing to see people on LinkedIn who hold a position with "marketing" in the title.

 From here, you can further sort your search results with one of 10 different filters:

 Connections will let you filter based on your LinkedIn relationship to the person.
 There are several reasons you might want to filter by relationship.
 Maybe you want to see which of your immediate connections has experience with WordPress and could give you some advice on a new theme.
 Or, you could try filtering by 2nd connections to identify people in your industry that a co-worker could introduce you to.
 (But just a reminder: you won’t be able to see much on a 3rd-level connection's profile unless you have a LinkedIn Premium account.)